 ANTI-INFLAMMATORY ASTHMA RELIEVER THERAPY

-People with asthma have a new option for the treatment of their symptoms, which is a significant change, and the first of its kind for 30 years.
+People with asthma have a new option for the treatment of their symptoms, which is a change.

 The anti-inflammatory reliever, which will be available as either Symbicort Turbuhaler 200/6, Symbicort Rapihaler 100/3 or DuoResp Spiromax (containing the active ingredients budesonide/formoterol), must be prescribed by a doctor for use in persons over 12 years, or adults 18 years or over in the case of DuoResp Spiromax) with mild asthma to treat symptoms as needed.